 After the flop, you'll nearly probably face numerous opponents with average holdings if you limp into a pot.
 And you'll have no idea what anyone possesses.

-Limping into pots when out of position is very risky.
+Limping into pots when out of position is very risky in texas holdem poker.
 You might not obtain any value for your hand if you hit the board hard.
 Even worse, if you hit the top pair with a bad kicker, you'll be kicking yourself on the river if a superior kicker beats your hand.

 If you completely miss the board, you'll end up being the "dead money" in the pot.
 (Any money in the pot donated by players who have folded is known as dead money.)